| Technical Information (MGB 9)

 (via the induction system) can be greatly influenced by excessive

+"blow-by".
 Oil Consumption (cont'd).....

 Worn valve guides and valve stems will